hackclub/hackclub/workshops/thugify/README.md

 1. To enclose our content, we'll create a `<div>` tag

   This is a container to:

  - Organize our content
  - Apply stylings from our `style.css` file to everything enclosed

-    ```
+    ```html
     <div class="thuggin">
     </div>
     ```